Our Vision for Student Programming

 Nourish: Sustain students with opportunities for prayer, worship, service, and pilgrimage that cultivate the interior life in dialogue with social, intellectual, and professional values.

 First Friday Series – Offered on the first Friday of every month during the academic year, the First Friday Series provides fellows the opportunity to attend a Mass and social with Sorin Fellows.
 Students contribute as lectors, sacristans, acolytes, cantors, and musicians.

-Vocation to Love – A women’s social group based on the writings of Edith Stein and Saint Pope John Paul II on authentic love and women’s role in the Church and the world.
+Vocation to Love – A women’s discussion and faith-sharing group inspired by the writings of Edith Stein and Saint Pope John Paul II on authentic love and women’s role in the Church and the world.
 The group meets once a week in the evening and is led by Suzy Younger (MS, CFCP).

 Seasonal Pilgrimages – The Sorin Fellows program offers seasonal pilgrimages to various holy sites significant to the Catholic tradition.
 These pilgrimages are led by dCEC faculty, staff, and religious and provide fellows the opportunity to encounter the rich spiritual heritage of the Catholic Church around the world.

 Support: Equip students and Sorin Fellow alumni with relevant financial and human resources to excel in their professional, post-graduate pursuits as well as in efforts to self-organize in the promotion of causes toward cultural renewal.